High-energy neutrino emission from magnetised jets of rapidly rotating protomagnetars: High-energy neutrino emission

-We consider magnetised jets with time-varying luminosity that arise from PNS central engines, to calculate neutrino spectra during the phase when the jet propagates within a stellar progenitor.
+We consider magnetized jets with time-varying luminosity that arise from PNS central engines, to calculate neutrino spectra during the phase when the jet propagates within a stellar progenitor.
 This provides a better estimate of high-energy neutrino production that depends on the dissipation radius, which in turn is a function of the central engine parameters.
+Neutrinos are produced from pion and muon decay which originate from $p\gamma$ interactions.
+We assume that the protons are accelerated around the termination shock, where for highly magnetized outflows, strong magnetic dissipation is expected to occur as in pulsar wind nebulae.
+For the target photons, we consider photons that originate from the jet head and leak into the jet.

 The central engine parameters that we focus on are: $B_{\rm dip} \sim 10^{15}-10^{16}\, {\rm G}$, $P_i \sim 1-2\, {\rm ms}$ and $\theta_j=10^{\circ}$.
 The typical breakout time and jet Lorentz factors $\Gamma_j$ for the chosen parameters are summarized in Table \ref{NuProgenitorParameters}.
 For these parameters, the jet remains uncollimated until breakout and neutrino production originates from the interactions of high-energy particles.

 Shocks can be collisionless in the presence of large magnetic fields but the dominant fraction of the outflow energy is magnetic, so we consider magnetic reconnection as the plausible energy dissipation mechanism \citep{Usov1992,Drenkhahn2002}.
 While some half of the dissipated energy gets converted into jet kinetic energy, the remaining half is utilised to accelerate the particles.
-Once the outflow magnetisation reduces to $\sigma_0 \sim 1$ and the jet stops accelerating, magnetic reconnection no longer remains efficient.
+Once the outflow magnetization reduces to $\sigma_0 \sim 1$ and the jet stops accelerating, magnetic reconnection no longer remains efficient.
 While particles can be accelerated up to the magnetic dissipation radius $R_{\rm mag}$, where the outflow Lorentz factor finally saturates, we stop their injection at the stellar radius.